Tennis trailblazer: Peng known for her grit on the court

 For a player who overcame heart surgery at the age of 12, quitting doesn’t come lightly to the trailblazing tennis standout, who has disappeared after accusing a former top Chinese official of sexually assaulting her.

-Her hard-earned grit and a unique playing style featuring two-handed grips on both forehands and backhands carried her to 23 tour-level doubles titles, including at Wimbledon in 2013 and the French Open in 2014.
+Her hard-earned grit carried her to 23 tour-level doubles titles, including at Wimbledon in 2013 and the French Open in 2014.

+“Very determined,” was the way German player Laura Siegemund, one of Peng’s former doubles partners, described her in a phone interview with The Associated Press.
+“She has also a great sense for the game.
+Off court she’s just a sweet person — more introverted, more quiet — but a super nice and humble person. … I can’t believe that this is happening in the 21st century.
+But I think the more people come together and speak up, that’s really important.
+I hope she is fine.”

+China’s Foreign Ministry on Friday stuck to its line that it wasn’t aware of the controversy surrounding Peng, while White House press secretary Jen Psaki said that Chinese authorities should “provide independent and verifiable proof of her whereabouts and that she is safe.”

 Introduced to tennis at the age of 8 by an uncle, the 35-year-old Peng is an admirer of John McEnroe and has a lucky cow on her tennis bag to honor her birth in a year of the ox.